About Iris Orsini

 A Decade of Healing

-Over several years, I rebuilt myself, with MD help, through Functional Genomics, micronutrient analysis, digestive protocols, neurochemical testing, and targeted supplementation.
 Progress wasn’t linear — but optimism eventually returned.
 Then a pain-free body.
 Then energy.
 Then clarity.

-Just as important as the protocols were the people: healers, practitioners, guides — many of whom I now look forward to introducing.
+Just as important as the protocols were the people: healers, practitioners, guides; many of whom I now look forward to introducing.

 Why Build Nirvana Living

 It’s a place where I share what worked — both the practical treatments and the “woo” explorations — from my personal perspective.
 It’s where observation and experience meets systems thinking.
 Where design strategy meets biology.
 Where frustration puzzles become pathways to relief options.
+Packaged as a series of knowledge modules.

-Alongside this work, I continue to maintain umbrella entity IrisDesignHub along with brand HandyGuide.
-I appreciate collaborating with tech developers interested in integrating AI-assisted efficiency — always with the same question at the core:
+Alongside this work, I continue to maintain umbrella LLC IrisDesignHub along with brand HandyGuide.
+I appreciate collaborating with tech developers interested in integrating AI-assisted efficiency towards better living — always with the same question at the core: How do we make complex systems easier to understand?

 Professional Highlights

-As the Nirvana Living Founder
+As the Nirvana Living Organization Founder

-Environmental Chemistry, Rutgers | New Brunswick NJ
+• Environmental Chemistry, Rutgers | New Brunswick NJ

-Medical Researcher, Medical Device Product Director | Oakland NJ
+• Medical Researcher, Medical Device Product Director | Oakland NJ

 HandyGuide Founder